illogicalNetwork/LogicEFTBot/README.md

  - !setCD 5 >> `Sets the cooldown for the bot to 5 seconds`
  - !setLang en >> `Sets the bots language to English.
 Valid codes: en , es , de , nl , tr , ru`

-API Calls are redacted or else my bot would be useless - big thanks to both https://tarkov-market.com/ and https://tarkov-database.com/ for their API's that power this project!
+API Calls are redacted or else my bot would be useless - big thanks to both https://tarkov-market.com/ for their API that help power this project!